A Day in the Life: Drug culture

 McCartney said about the line "I'd love to turn you on", which concludes both verse sections: "This was the time of Tim Leary's 'Turn on, tune in, drop out' and we wrote, 'I'd love to turn you on.'
 John and I gave each other a knowing look: 'Uh-huh, it's a drug song.
 You know that, don't you?
 (Note: While McCartney remembered writing the lyric "I'd love to turn you on" with Lennon, Lennon, in his 1980 Playboy interview with David Sheff, credited it as being McCartney's alone, stating, "Paul's contribution was the beautiful little lick in the song, 'I'd love to turn you on' that he'd had floating around in his head and he couldn't use for anything.
 I thought it was a damn good piece of work."
 In a 1972 interview, he stated: "I think Paul wrote 'I'd love to turn you on.)
 George Martin, the Beatles' producer, commented that he had always suspected that the line "found my way upstairs and had a smoke" was a drug reference, recalling how the Beatles would "disappear and have a little puff", presumably of marijuana, but not in front of him.
 "When [Martin] was doing his TV programme on Pepper", McCartney recalled later, "he asked me, 'Do you know what caused Pepper?'
 I said, 'In one word, George, drugs.
 Pot.'
 And George said, 'No, no. But you weren't on it all the time.'
 'Yes, we were.'
 Sgt.
 Pepper was a drug album."
 (Note: In a discussion with Harrison, Martin complained about Sgt.
 Pepper being deemed a "drugs album", since he himself never partook.
 Harrison told him that they used to spike his coffee with stimulants to ensure he stayed awake through the long, overnight sessions.)

 Other reference points

 Author Neil Sinyard attributed the second-verse line "The English Army had just won the war" to Lennon's role in the film How I Won the War, which he had filmed during September and October 1966.
 Sinyard said: "It's hard to think of [the verse] without automatically associating it with Richard Lester's film."

 The middle-eight provided by McCartney was written as a wistful recollection of his younger years, which included riding the 82 bus to school, smoking, and going to class.
 This theme – the Beatles' youth in Liverpool – matched that of "Penny Lane" (named after the street in Liverpool) and "Strawberry Fields Forever" (named after the orphanage near Lennon's childhood home in Liverpool), two songs written for the album but instead released as a double A-side.
+According to Beatles scholar Kenneth Womack, another lyrical influence for McCartney's bridge section was the jazz standard "On the Sunny Side of the Street".